The Vatican City, St Peter’s Basilica, and Colosseum Tour | Special Access to Arena.

-Meeting Point: Will be communicated at the time of booking.
+Meeting Point: This Will be communicated at the time of booking.

-If you have a few hours to spare in Rome and want to see the big-ticket attractions such as the Colosseum, including the arena floor, Roman Forum, Palatine Hill, Vatican Galleries, Sistine Chapel, and St Peter’s Basilica, this Tour is for you.
+If you have a few hours to spare in Rome and want to see the big-ticket attractions such as the Colosseum, including the arena floor, Roman Forum, Palatine Hill, Vatican Galleries, Sistine Chapel, and St Peter’s Basilica Tour is for you.

-With a maximum of 10 participants, this Tour is as private and intimate as it gets.
-Your fully licensed guide is an expert on Ancient Rome and the Vatican City which includes in-depth knowledge in art and history.
-Added to this Tour is a bonus Skip the line entrance tickets which reduces time in queueing up and allows for visitors to spend more time inside the attractions!
+With a maximum of 24 participants, this Tour is as private and intimate as it gets.
+Your fully licensed guide is an expert on Ancient Rome and Vatican City, including in-depth art and history knowledge.
+Added to this Tour is a bonus Skip the line entrance tickets, which reduces queue time and allows visitors to spend more time inside the attractions!

 It is an ancient Roman fountain that has been moved several times before finding its permanent home in the Vatican Museums.
 The fountain, in the shape of a pine cone, is aesthetically perfect.